Logo

 Data storage:

-• Footage stored on VeoCam secure servers
+• Footage stored on VeoCam secure servers where applicable

 5.2 Consent at Registration

-Explicit parental consent for photography and filming is obtained through the registration process
+Explicit parental consent for photography and filming is obtained through the registration process.

-By completing registration, the Parent confirms they have read and understood this Privacy Policy and the Photography Policy contained within the Terms and Conditions
+By completing registration, the Parent confirms they have read and understood this Privacy Policy and the Photography Policy contained within the Terms and Conditions.

 Consent is collected via the registration system with separate consent selections for: